 I used to live in Norway in my early twenties, I have a film degree, which barely got me any jobs and the ones I did get I made so many mistakes on set.
 It took me ages to learn how to be a normal person and humble.
 I was a terrible young man to work with.
 Anyway, all these opportunities passed me by due to my attitude, a lesson that was hard to learn.

 My plan was to rent a small camera and shoot the thing in the locations around the city I knew I could get access to.
-In my world this is bars, which I had in abundance.
+In my world, this is bars, which I had in abundance.
 Everything seemed to be going smoothly.
-At this point I contacted a old DOP I knew and asked if he could do the camera work for me.
+At this point, I contacted an old DOP I knew and asked if he could do the camera work for me.
 He told me he couldn’t but knew a guy who could.
 This guy was called Robert, who essentially is a godsend.

 So I sent Robert the script and loved it and we decided to meet and start planning the film.
 I had no idea what would happen next as the film erupted.
-At this point I had a few friend here and there working on the project.
+At this point, I had a few friends here and there working on the project.
 We only really had the budget for the equipment, set and food, so I wanted to keep everything small.
-What I didn’t know was that Robert was a lecture at a local film school.
-He had a wave of student all ready to film something over the summer to improve their skills.
+What I didn’t know was that Robert was a lecturer at a local film school.
+He had a wave of students all ready to film something over the summer to improve their skills.
 All these students were 10 times more talented and knowledgeable than me.

-Over the corse of the next week the crew went form around five of us to twenty six.
+Over the course of the next week, the crew went form around five of us to twenty-six.
 (Remember this is my first real film.)
-So we ended up going the whole nine yard building a really detailed set (Which I had never done) getting a great camera, which turned out to be a Arri Alexa, we used the lights and the dollies from the school he worked at.
+So we ended up going the whole nine yard building a really detailed set (Which I had never done) getting a great camera, which turned out to be an Arri Alexa, we used the lights and the dollies from the school he worked at.
 The film was becoming massive and I probably the least experienced person there was at the head of it all.
 Robert knew what he was doing when it came to camera work.
-I had never seen anything this organized before, I was used to the run and gun world of film making not these amazingly organized sets.
+I had never seen anything this organized before, I was used to the run and gun world of film making, not these amazingly organized sets.

-So we are now here with the principal photography done.
+So we are nowhere with the principal photography done.
 The total length of the making of the film at this point was at about a month or so.
 I sent the rushes to the girl who said she would do the editing for me.
-This was a first film for her, but I had seen a few things that she had done before so I knew she would do a good job.
+This was the first film for her, but I had seen a few things that she had done before so I knew she would do a good job.

 So I asked around for an editor, no luck.
 A few said they could do it, Robert said to give him the drive.
 I figured he knew everyone and would find someone.
 So I did.